elenab/elenab.github.io/index.md

 In recent years, my focus has been around Machine Learning Engineering, and I am passionate about creating solutions with great impact.

-Currently I am working at Element AI, in an applied Machine Learning team that aims to solve challenging real-world problems, working in unexplored areas.
+Currently I am working at Element AI, in an applied Machine Learning team that aims to solve challenging real world problems.

 ### Experience
 I have a B.Sc. in Mathematics and have been learning to code since 1995.